ShapescapeMC/content-guide-generator/docs/generator_functions.md

 # `list_items()`, `summarize_items()` and `summarize_items_in_tables()`
 The functions that list entities using their identifiers.
-Some of them provide some additional information based on custom entity properties.
+Some of them provide some additional information based on custom item properties.

 - `list_items()` is the simplest function.
 It only lists the identifiers
 - `summarize_items()` writes summary in a formatted text form